David A. Bednar draws parallels between miracles in 1846 and in 2020. Covenants made in the temple are worth sacrifice and provide strength.

 Yesterday morning I awoke in a comfortable bed and breakfast establishment in Cambridge, England.
 I was some 6,000 miles away from Utah.
 My one-day journey home required a taxi ride to the Cambridge train station, a short train ride into and through London, and another train ride south to Gatwick Airport.
 After checking my luggage, which would be handled by others for me, I boarded a modern jet airliner.
 After…

-They laid the foundation.
-Ours is the duty to build on it.
+Gordon B. Hinckley speaks of the noble pioneers.
 The pioneers were people of great faith, of tremendous loyalty, and of unbending integrity.

 Patience is necessary to overcome trials and tribulations, both small and large.
 The process of developing patience molds us into faithful Saints.